Corollarium/modelarium/docs/laravel.md

 Migration file is generated for all types.
 Migration specific directives start with `@migration`.
 We try to support [most of the migration API](https://laravel.com/docs/7.x/migrations).
 If you miss anything send a PR or open an issue.

-The `Datatype` classes declare a `getLaravelSQLType()` method, which maps it to the SQL migration code.

 Any changes in the type will generate a `_patch_` migration.
 As of now patch files are generated but we do not generate the patch code.
 This is planned for a later version.

 ## Factories